ziweiji/ziweiji.github.io/_pages/cv.md

 Work experience
 ======
 * **Meta FAIR:** Nov.
 2024 - Apr.
-2025, Paris, France
+2025
-* Research Scientist Intern
+  * **Research Scientist Intern** | Paris, France
   * Mentor: Pascale Fung, Nicola Cancedda
   * Discover linear "verbal uncertainty" feature in Large Language Model (LLM) representation space and calibrate via inference-time intervention to reduce hallucinations by 32\%.
 (Submitted to ACL 2025)
   * Build a dynamic hallucination benchmark to evaluate LLMs on factual questions, both short and long-form, and evaluate their ability to abstain from answering questions about non-existent entities.
 (Submitted to ACL 2025)
   * Build a video benchmark for high-level world modeling and long-horizon procedural planning.
 Given initial and final states, the task is to distinguish the properly ordered action sequence in different contexts.
 (Submitted to ICCV 2025)

 * **Shanghai AI Lab:** Jul.
 2023 - Jan.
-2024, Shanghai, China
+2024
-  * Research Scientist Intern
+  * **Research Scientist Intern** | Shanghai, China
   * Mentor: Wenwei Zhang
   * Build an analytical hallucination annotation dataset in LLMs.
 Employing the dataset, we train hallucination annotators based on InternLM-7B/20B.
 (ACL 2024)
   * Scale analytical hallucination annotation progressively and improve the accuracy of the annotator with an iterative self-training framework.
 And apply the annotator for hallucination mitigation.
 (NeurIPS 2024)